Uber reports more than 3,000 sexual assaults on 2018 rides

 “This is an issue that affects every institution in America,” RAINN press secretary Emily Robinson said in a statement.
 She added that organizations in every industry, including education, should “make a similar effort to track and analyze sexual misconduct within their communities.”

-The report stated that Uber rides were involved in 97 reported crashes in 2017 and 2018, resulting in 107 deaths.
-The company said the figure represents about half of the national rate for fatal crashes.
+There were 107 deaths from crashes in 2017 and 2018, from 97 crashes reported to Uber.
+Uber says this represents about half of the national rate for fatal crashes.